 Driverless cars have been in the news a lot lately.
-Technological advances are making driverless cars more of a reality and in as little as 25 years car ownership as we currently know it could be obsolete.
+Technological advances are making driverless cars more of a reality and in as little as 25 years, car ownership as we currently know it could be obsolete.
 One business that may come to an end along with it is the car insurance industry.
-Ride sharing programs and self-driving cars are going to cause a major disruption among the car insurance companies.
+Ride-sharing programs, car sharing programs, and self-driving cars are going to cause a major disruption among car insurance companies.

 What Driverless Cars may do to the Insurance Industry

 It is quite clear that if there are more driverless cars on the road there is likely to be fewer accidents.
 If there are fewer accidents the premiums for auto insurance are going to go away.
 While there is still going to be a need for auto insurance, the market would be reduced by about 75% or even more.
 It is a known fact that insurance companies make their profits from the premiums that they charge.
 If premiums take a nose dive many insurance companies are going to be doomed.